kaspermunch/PopulationGenomicsCourse/Cluster/README.md

 # Student data

+Data is not under git, but backed up on the cluster.
+Only the bam files are not backed up.

 To build bam and fastq files for the chr2 region run this in `data/bamfiles`:

     conda create -n popgen_data -c gwforg -c bioconda python=3 gwf bedtools samtools